cdragon/MrHouse/README.md

 # MrHouse
-Control my home with Telegram-Telepot (still in development)
+Automation with Raspberry Pi 2 model B and Telegram-Telepot (still in development)

 ### Executing ###
 >>Edit all tables from database with your application data